Azure-Samples/streaming-at-scale/integration-tests/README.md

     'databricks-vnet'.
-  * You can use the [Databricks VNET template](https://azure.microsoft.com/en-us/resources/templates/101-databricks-all-in-one-template-for-vnet-injection/), changing the tier to standard.
+  * You can use the [Databricks VNET template](https://azure.microsoft.com/en-us/resources/templates/101-databricks-all-in-one-template-for-vnet-injection/), changing the tier to standard on the deployment screen.
 * Install a build agent (instructions below).
 * In your Azure DevOps project settings, navigate to service connection and create an ARM service connection to your Azure subscription named